rohit1101/SRE-Bootcamp-Web-Server/README.md

 # [SRE Bootcamp](https://playbook.one2n.in/sre-bootcamp)

-This repo contains the step by step implementation of **SRE Bootcamp** and updated **README** for the steps I followed to completed each milestone🏅.
+This repo contains the step by step implementation of **SRE Bootcamp** and updated **README** for the steps I followed to completed each milestone🏅

 ## Technologies used: